jalama/drupdates/docs/plugins.md

 In version 1.3+ there are 3 sets of plugin types, aka constructors:

 - Git Repo lists (think Stash)
-- Project management tools (think AtTask, JIRA, etc...)
+- Project management tools (think AtTask, Jira, etc...)
 - Report delivery methods (ie e-mail, IM, etc...)

 The plugins can be found in the <module dir>/drupdates/plugins folder with their respective consturctors in <module dir>/drupdates/constructors.
 With version 1.0+ all of the constructors define abstract classes used by the individual plugins.